Habiba Msika: Death

-On the morning of February 20, 1930, an obsessive fan, an older man named Eliyahu Mimouni entered her apartment in Alfred Durand-Claye street in Tunis and set her on fire.
+On the morning of 20 February, 1930, an obsessive older suitor named Eliyahu Mimouni entered her apartment in Alfred Durand-Claye Street in Tunis and set her on fire.
 Badly burned, she died the next day, followed soon after by Mimouni.
-Msika is buried in the cemetery of Borgel in Tunis.
+Msika was buried in the Borgel cemetery of Tunis.
+Her funeral was accompanied by thousands of people on the Avenue de Londres, the main boulevard leading to the Jewish neighbourhood of Tunis.
+In the week after her death, a newsreel about her funeral was shown in Tunisian cinemas.